 Before taking things any step further.
 First, know what actually your goals are.
 Remember that creating content just for the content’s sake is never your goal.
 By having a clear vision of what your goal is.
 It will be easier to determine what works best for your strategy.
 Make sure that every content you create builds toward meeting those goals.
 To start with, ensure that your goal is related to your overall vision.
 Then move on to identifying short- and long-term goals your content marketing strategy can help accomplish.
 To remain focused on your planning, stick to a maximum of five business goals.
 It’s important to document these goals.

-Content Marketing Mission Statement
+Setting out a Content Marketing Mission Statement

 Another good starting point will be to set out a content marketing strategy mission statement.
 The purpose of this statement is that it helps to focus on what’s important.
 This way your content marketing strategy keeps on track.
 And you know what your next step will be.
 This content marketing strategy mission statement highlights three points: